Alexsandrux/DADExamLearning/Curs8/README.md

 Some types of collective communications are:
 - **Broadcast** - One process sends a message to every other process
-- **Reduction** - One process gets data from all the other processes
+- **Reduction** - One process gets data from all the other processes and applies an operation on it (sum, minimum, maximum, etc.
 - **Scatter** - a single process partitions the data and sends pieces to every other process
 - **Gather** - a single process assembles the data from different processes into a buffer